 My lack of grace for myself translates into a lack of grace for others.

-I feel annoyed when my classmates are late for class (because I would never be late for class).
-I feel frustrated when my piano students make mistakes during their pieces (because I would never make mistakes when I play piano).
+I feel annoyed when my classmates are late for class (because I’m never late for class).
+I feel frustrated when my piano students make mistakes while they play (because I never make mistakes when I play the piano).
 I feel irritated by slow drivers on the interstate (because I always give 100% of my attention to driving).
 You get the idea.

 Pride goes before destruction, and a haughty spirit before a fall.
 (Proverbs 16:8 ESV)